marttech26/Real-Estate-Analysis/README.md

 The study aims to identify the factors influencing house prices in King County.
 Specific objectives include determining the optimal months for selling and buying houses for profitability, analyzing construction periods, identifying prevalent house types, and understanding the common budget range for buyers.

+## Libraries Used
+Python
+Matplotlib
+Scikit-learn
+Seaborn
+Pandas
+Numpy
+Statsmodels

 ### Data Serialization

 The dataset used for this project contains a variety of features including the number of bedrooms, bathrooms, square footage of living area, lot area, condition, grade, and many others.

 ### Exploratory Data Analysis (EDA)

+This is an analysis where we look into the individual componenets of the data.
+The EDA process aims to provide an initial understanding of the data's distribution, central tendencies, and variations, laying the foundation for more in-depth analyses and modeling.
+It is a critical phase in the data analysis pipeline that helps uncover patterns, relationships, and potential factors influencing house prices in King County.

-Exploratory Data Analysis (EDA) was conducted to gain insights into the dataset.
+It was conducted to gain insights into the dataset.
 This involved:
 - Visualizing data distributions.
 - Identifying missing values.
 - Analyzing correlations between features.